BNPL That Reports to All Three Bureaus: What Actually Builds Credit in 2026

 Affirm.
 Affirm may report longer-term, interest-bearing installment loans to Experian and, in some cases, to TransUnion and Equifax.
 Short pay-in-four plans are usually not reported.
 Missed payments on any Affirm loan can still show up.

 Sezzle Up.
 Sezzle offers an opt-in product called Sezzle Up that reports on-time pay-in-four activity.
-Coverage has expanded, and many users see tradelines on all three bureaus after consistent use.
+Coverage has expanded, and many users see tradelines on all three bureaus after consistent use, which makes it the one mainstream BNPL app worth turning on if credit building is your goal.
 The base Sezzle product does not report.
+Our full Sezzle review breaks down how Sezzle Up reporting works and where the limits are.

 Apple Pay Later.
 Apple has gradually expanded credit reporting for its installment plans in partnership with a major bureau.
 Coverage is still narrower than traditional installment loans.